Weight Loss Medication

 The key to minimizing these changes lies in preparation.
 By working with healthcare providers, implementing strong lifestyle habits, and having realistic expectations, you can navigate this transition more successfully.

-Remember that any weight regain or blood sugar changes aren't signs of personal failure – they reflect the biology of how our bodies respond when a treatment is removed.
-Be kind to yourself during this adjustment period.
+Remember that any weight regain or blood sugar changes aren't signs of personal failure.
+They reflect the biology of how our bodies respond when a treatment is removed.

 Frequently Asked Questions